ivant04/Custom-Widget-App/README.md

 - Highly customisable frameless widget window
 - Live updating of the widget contents*
 - Automatically open the app on Windows startup**
+- A [tray menu](https://i.imgur.com/V5P7dPA.png) item to access the dashboard or close the app at any time

 *The widget contents update on an interval (every 5 minutes)<br />
-**To disable opening the app on startup hide all widgets through the dashboard
+**To disable opening the app on startup hide all widgets through the dashboard &nbsp;

-&nbsp;
 ## Installation